 AIM stocks are just like main market shares, albeit smaller.
 So they retain one key characteristic of a stock, namely, volatility.
 Prices could go up 200% and down 60% over a short period of time.
 But AIM stocks have one great factor going for them: Growth.

 But once its growth spurt is over, you will have to trade carefully.
 For example, Asos grew and grew – until investor expectations are set so high that they could not be met satisfactorily.
 Prices collapsed by 60% in a year.
-Prices now are no higher than they were back in 2013 (see below).
+Prices now are now lower than they were back in 2013 (see below).